Gonzalo Lopez killed by law enforcement after allegedly being involved in the killing of 5 in Leon County

-The Texas Department of Criminal Justice confirmed late Thursday that escaped convict Gonzalo Lopez, who is suspected to have killed five people earlier in the day in Leon County, was killed in a shootout in Atascosa County.
+The Texas Department of Criminal Justice confirmed late Thursday that escaped convict Gonzalo Lopez, who is suspected to have killed five people earlier in the day in Leon County, was killed in a shootout in Atascosa County south of San Antonio.

-The Leon County Sheriff’s Office confirmed on Facebook that Lopez was captured and killed Thursday night.
-TDCJ Chief of Staff Jason Clark said the incident took place at about 10:30 p.m.
+The Leon County Sheriff’s Office confirmed on Facebook that Lopez was killed Thursday night.
+TDCJ Chief of Staff Jason Clark said the incident took place about 10:30 p.m.

-The update came an hour after the Texas Department of Criminal Justice held a news conference after discovering two adults and three children dead in a Leon County residence off Texas Route 7 west of Centerville.
+The update came an hour after the Texas Department of Criminal Justice held a news conference after discovering a grandfather and four grandchildren dead in a Leon County residence off Texas 7 west of Centerville.

 Clark labeled Lopez as the agency’s primary suspect in the killing of the five individuals.
 He reported a 1999 white Chevrolet Silverado, license plate DPV4520, which he described as a “farm truck,” was missing from the residence.
 Clark said the agency believed the 46-year-old Lopez stole the truck and had left the area.